 On November 12, 2020, the Company filed a universal shelf registration statement with the SEC for the issuance of common stock, preferred stock, warrants, rights and debt securities and units up to an aggregate of \$350.0 million.
 On November 30, 2020, the Shelf Registration Statement was declared effective by the SEC.
-The universal shelf registration statement includes an at-the-market (ATM) offering program for the sale of up to \$50.0 million of shares of our common stock.
-As of December 31, 2020, no sales of any equity or debt securities occurred under the ATM.
+The universal shelf registration statement includes an at-the-market ("ATM") offering program for the sale of up to \$50.0 million of shares of the Company's common stock.
+The Company agreed to pay a commission of 3% of the gross proceeds of any common stock sold in connection with the ATM offering program.
+During the year ended December 31, 2021, the Company issued and sold 366,773 shares of common stock under the ATM offering program resulting in net proceeds to the Company of approximately \$1.5 million.
+The Company did not sell any common stock under the ATM offering program during the year ended December 31, 2020.